17 Best Places to Visit in California

 View of downtown San Diego from Coronado Island

-Families with young children will enjoy the city's kid-friendly attractions, as well as the family-friendly resorts.
+If you are traveling with little ones, you'll love the city's kid-friendly attractions, as well as the family-friendly resorts.
 The top things to do in San Diego with kids include visiting San Diego Zoo; watching the dolphin and whale shows at SeaWorld; exploring the playgrounds at Balboa Park; admiring colorful sea life at Birch Aquarium in La Jolla; and spending time at The New Children's Museum.

 Mission Basilica San Diego de Alcala

 Several nearby destinations are good day trips from San Diego.
-For sunbathing and shopping, La Jolla (14 miles north of San Diego's downtown) is prized for its sandy beaches, as well as its quaint downtown full of gourmet restaurants, art museums, performing arts, and antiques shops.
+For sunbathing and shopping, La Jolla (14 miles north of San Diego's downtown) is prized for its sandy beaches, as well as its quaint downtown full of gourmet restaurants, art museums, performing arts venues, and antiques shops.

 Slightly farther away (within two hours of San Diego) are many wonderful weekend getaway destinations such as the dreamy Catalina Island and the mountain resort of Idyllwild.